MelkWold/jslab2/README.md

     2. If the space remained circular, what would be the radius of this expanded garden?

 `Part 3: Errors in Judgement`
+The scientists decided not to listen to your recommendations, and have instead started with 100 plants in the original 5-meter-radius garden.

+Use try and catch to wrap your work in an error-handling block.
+If the amount of space required to hold the originally provided number of plants exceeds the amount of space available, throw a new error and log an appropriate message.